 These rules are still much less intrusive to your personal piety, than the rules of any live-action churches are.
 We hope the rules won't scare you away.

-We're all here freely.
+2021 Update: We're all here freely.
 So should you be.
-Likewise to joining, there are a few ways to leave:
+Likewise to joining, there is only one way to leave: